-Title: In stalling insulation t to framed sections of buildings in the workplace Learning outcomes ssment criteria The learner will be able to: earner can: 7 Comply with the gontract informat carry out the wor efficiently to instainsulation to fram sections of building required specifications. tion to k all ned ngs to the Demonstrate the following work skills when installing insulation to framed sections of buildings: • removing • measuring • marking out • cutting • line • levelling • drilling • fitting • fixing • filling • finishing • positioning • securing Use and maintain all work tools and equipment.
-7.4 Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: • suitable access • property suitability • structural integrity • dampness • decay • vents and ventilation • services (gas, electric, water, media cables) Prepare and remove existing defective insulation, boarding, breather membranes and vapour control layers.
+Title: Installin Installing insulation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 7 Comply with the given contract information to carry out the work efficiently to install insulation to framed sections of buildings to required specification.
+7.1 Demonstrate the following work skills when installing insulation to framed sections of buildings: • removing • measuring • marking out • cutting • line • levelling • drilling • fitting • fixing • filling • finishing • positioning • securing 7.2 Use and maintain all work tools and equipment.
+7.3 Carry out external and internal pre-installation check, assessing, recording and reporting issues to include: suitable access property suitability structural integrity dampness decay vents and ventilation services (gas, electric, water, media cables) 7.4 Prepare and remove existing defective insulation, boarding, breather membranes and vapour control layers.
 7.5 Remove defective timber, localised plaster and render.
 7.6 Fix finishing board, sheathing board and plasterboard.
 7.7 Make good any marks or screw and nail holes.
 7.8 Fit insulation between and/or to timber and metal studwork.
 7.9 Carry out installation checks to ensure insulation complies with the design.
 7.10 Provide post installation advice and guidance to building occupants including homeowner packs.
 7.11 Hand over and sign off to the customers satisfaction.

-Title: Installing insulati tion to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be abl e to: The learner can: 7 Continued 7.12 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application how to record and report issues or defects with the materials, components and finishes why it is important to explain installation procedure to building occupants to include but not limited to the following: scope and work programmesafety requirements during the installation process - protection of property and personal items - specific benefits and implications to include homeowner information - agreed standards of making good how to work with, around and in close proximity to plant and machinery how to direct and guide the operations and movement of plant and machinery to ensure protection of a safe working environment how to identify and follow the installation quality requirements how and why it is important to check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation why it is important to carry out external and internal pre- installation checks how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include: suitable accessproperty suitabilitystructural integrity
+Title: Installing insulation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 7 Continued 7.12 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application how to record and report issues or defects with the materials, components and finishes why it is important to explain installation procedure to building occupants to include but not limited to the following: - scope and work programme- safety requirements during the installation process - protection of property and personal items - specific benefits and implications to include homeowner information - agreed standards of making good how to work with, around and in close proximity to plant and machinery how to direct and guide the operations and movement of plant and machinery to ensure protection of a safe working environment how to identify and follow the installation quality requirements how and why it is important to check, record and report issues with construction ventilation, flues, chimneys and combustion air ventilators pre and post installation why it is important to carry out external and internal pre- installation checks how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include: suitable accessproperty suitabilitystructural integrity